Go to China Resources page

-The enormous labor that went into the design and production of these objects suggests that they were extremely important.
+The enormous labor that went into the design and production of jade and bronze luxury objects suggests that they were extremely important.
 The same view is suggested by the tradition that when nobles deserted the tyrant Zhòu at the time of the fall of the Shāng royal house, they carried with them bronze ritual paraphernalia, which they turned over to the attackers to facilitate the foundation of a new dynasty.

+Royal ancestors appear to have been special.
 It appears that the object of at least some of this ritual attention was the line of ancestors of the reigning monarch.
-Many specialists spculate that most Chinese in early antiquity did not worship their ancestors as they came to do in later times.
+Many specialists speculate that most Chinese in early antiquity did not worship their ancestors as they came to do in later times, although the non-worship of ancestors (or anything else) is not something that can readily be proven by archaeology.
 Rather, ancestor worship may have been a special feature of a reigning royal house.
-We do know that in Shāng times ancestors seem to have been very important because questions were put to them in divination of which we have records: the earliest coherent texts in Chinese history.
+We do know that in Shāng times royal ancestors seem to have been very important because questions were put to them in divination of which we have records: the earliest coherent texts in Chinese history.

 The dǐng form seems in fact to have been rather special.
 For many Chinese the ultimate evidence of the political importance of the bronzes was the fact that Yǔ the Great was said to have had nine giant dǐng cast when he founded the Xià dynasty to symbolize state power in each of the nine segments into which his realm was divided.
 Further, strict sumptuary laws restricted how many dǐng might be used by different levels of courtiers in their sactifices.